justin-bits/opensphere-tests-vscode/README.md

 ## Features
 Adds snippets for...
 * New spec files
-* Working with elements, and decendents of elements
+* Working with elements, and descendants of elements
 * Error handling

 Adds settings for...